akabravo97/DupFind2.0/README.md

 *   The user will select a directory in which he wants to search for duplicates.

 **3.Working**
+*   *User has to allow storage permission for the app from setting otherwise it will crash while scanning for duplicates*

 *   Choosing file, directories and deleting duplicates